 - Instant Pot 2 tier egg rack steamer

-- Up to 14 white eggs at a time (white peel much easier than brown)
+- Up to 14 white eggs at a time (white eggs peel much easier than brown)

-If it’s Easter and you’re cooking hard boiled eggs in bulk and you want to dye them using Kool Aid here’s how you do that!
+If it’s Easter and you’re cooking hard boiled eggs in bulk and you want to dye eggs using Kool Aid here’s how you do that!

 Watch a video showing you just how easy this is.